mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 Takeaways:

-* Proximity Placement group does a great job, latency is at an average of 1.4ms
+* **Proximity Placement Group does a great job**, latency is at an average of 1.4ms
-* Jumping between availability zones, I have measured a latency of 2.1ms, more than the 2ms declared but more than acceptable considering how this measure has been done
+* Jumping between availability zones, I have measured an average latency of 2.1ms, more than the 2ms declared but more than acceptable considering how this measure has been done.

-# Scenario 2 - two Virtual Networks in peering
+# Scenario 2 - two virtual networks in peering

 In this scenario I have measured the impact of a network peering.
-I have created 3 more machines, in 3 availability zones, on another network in peering.
+I have created 3 more machines, in 3 availability zones, on another network, in peering.

 ![peering](../../assets/post/2022/latency-scenario-2.png)